 Parents are warmly welcomed into the learning environment to support the children in their learning.

 Students in Years 5 and 6 have the option to undertake Twilight Activities after school a maximum of two days per week.
 Twilight Activities are optional and are on a first-come first-served basis.
 There is a small administration charge for each club.
 These sessions are run by school staff and give an exciting dimension to school life.
-Please download our Gildredge House and Active School Twilight Activities Booklet Years 3-5 Autumn Term 2018 [PDF] to view this term’s sessions.
+Please download our Gildredge House and Active School Twilight Activities Booklet Years 3-5 Spring Term 2019 [PDF] to view this term’s sessions.